What Is a Disputed Charge?

 Q: What About Billing Errors?

 A: If you see a charge on your statement you don’t recognize, multiple charges for the same purchase or the wrong amount being charged, it could be a mistake that you can dispute.
 You’ll want to watch out for these types of charges.
-Second Look® from Capital One is one program that could help with that.
+Eno®, your Capital One® assistant, is one tool that could help with that.

 Q: Can All Charges Be Disputed?